ayannauhuru/Computing_And_Informatics_Capstone/README.md

 # CICapstone2022
-A final project building a website for the Computing and Informatics Capstone 2022 course.
+A website built as a final group project for the Computing and Informatics Capstone 2022 course.
+Our group created a travel website forGermany.
+For my part of the project, I connected to the Google Maps API to provide a list of popular museums in Berlin.
+I connected to the API and parsed its data using R...